 In 2006, LOT won funding from the Provost’s Academic Initiative Fund.
 This allowed it to begin offering leadership development opportunities to students across the entire Faculty of Applied Science & Engineering.

-In 2007, LOT offered its first academic course, APS501: Leadership and Leading in Groups and Organizations (that course has since evolved into APS334 and APS1501).
+In 2007, LOT offered its first academic course, APS501: Leadership and Leading in Groups and Organizations (that course has since evolved into APS343 and APS1501).
 APS501 was immediately popular with students, encouraging the development of more academic courses.
-To date, the Institute offers 5 undergraduate and 8 graduate courses on engineering leadership and plans to deliver more in the future.
+To date, the Institute offers 5 undergraduate and 7 graduate courses on engineering leadership and plans to deliver more in the future.

 In 2008, LOT launched the Leadership Infusion Lecture Series, allowing all engineering students to learn introductory leadership concepts within the engineering curriculum.
 That year LOT also launched its first experiential learning certificate program on team skills.
-As of 2013, the Institute offers four popular co-curricular certificate programs and plans to deliver even more robust co-curricular programming.
+ILead continues to develop and offer a robust suite of co-curricular programs for engineering undergraduate and graduate students.

 ILead Is Born